AutoResearch/autora-synthetic/README.md

 > 💡A good starting point might be to duplicate an existing example.

 Each experiment is described in a single file which includes a "factory function" which:
-- constructs the experiment and
+- constructs the experiment, and
 - optionally takes parameters to tune aspects of the experiment.
-- This function's docstring serves as the main documentation of the experiment.
-  TODO: fix this: add an explicit help string in the collection

 New experiments fulfilling these requirements can be submitted as pull requests.